sole/perriscript/README.md

 Options:

 * `--beautify` - Runs the code through a beautifier.
 * `--true-perri` - Implements "true perri" mode, which splits lines by 3 spaces, instead of by newlines.
-This stays behind a flag until the spacing it exports is identical to non-true-doge mode.
+This stays behind a flag until the spacing it exports is identical to non-true-perri mode.

 #### Javascript